 Star Wars toys first hit store shelves in the mid-1970s.
 It wasn’t until the release of The Phantom Menace in 1999, however, that Star Wars-themed Legos entered the galaxy.
 Be it the he new brick sets allowed kids to build entire scenes from a newly expanded Star Wars universe.
 There are so damn many L

 If you’re going to buy Star Wars Legos, there are the ones every Jedi should own.

 Thanks to Kylo Ren's dope TIE fighter craft, this is one of the greatest Lego sets from The Last Jedi.

 Sure, he killed his dad.
 And yes, he’s a wee bit conflicted about his future in the Evil Empire.
 But one thing Kylo Ren has on lockdown: The coolest ship in the galaxy.
 It has trigger-activated spring-loaded shooters, of course.

 The Lego Tie Striker from Star Wars: Rogue One features large adjustable wings, a front-and-back opening cockpit, and comes with 4 minifigs: TIE pilot, Imperial ground crew, Imperial shore trooper, and a rebel trooper.
-What’s awesome about this ship is that its menacing look reflects Rogue One’s tone, arguably the darkest entry of the franchise.

 The TIE fighter is arguably one of the most iconic ships in the Star Wars franchise.
 This one, based on the design in Solo: A Star Wars story, is equipped with two spring-loaded shooters and four minifigs, including a young Han Solo.